Eelviny/fsmu.co.uk/about.md

 At least 2 of the trustees travel to Namunyumya to oversee the projects every year and all donations are used in support of our Charitable Objectives.
 We feel strongly that all money given to the charity goes to help the schools and and the village of  Namunyumya.

-We work closely with St Michael’s and the other village schools, staff, parents and school management and the village of Namunyumya to ensure that all money and gifts are being spent wisely and on projects that are sustainable.
+We work closely with St Michael’s and the other village schools, staff, parents and school managements and the village of Namunyumya to ensure that all money and gifts are being spent wisely and on projects that are sustainable.

 Communication with the schools and community takes place frequently.
 In this way our support can be focused, relevant and up to date.